Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Problem statement

 \section{Problem statement}

 In our work, we focus on explanations that can be used by non-technical user, particularly domain expert in a field.
-This limited our research to rule-based explainers, as their ability to be understood by the experts is the highest, especially in the areas related to the medicine, industry, and law where rule-based knowledge is used on daily basis.
-In the following section we define several requirements for the rule-based explanation to meet in order to be useful for the non-technical experts.
+This limited our research to rule-based explainers, as their ability to be understood by experts is one of the highest~\cite{buts2022understandability}, especially in the areas related to medicine, industry, and law where rule-based knowledge is used on a daily basis.